AndreasLengkeek/EdgeGym/README.md

 ### Naming
 1. Internal variables in lower camelCase
 2. External variables, Classes, Interfaces and Files in upper CamelCase
+3. Constants are in UPPERCASE_WITH_UNDERSCORES
-3. Don't abbreviate local variables
+4. Don't abbreviate local variables
-4. Use double quotes for strings
+5. Use double quotes for strings